Towards AI Forensics: Did the Artificial Intelligence System Do It?: Evaluation

-\emph{Results:} Table~\ref{tab:ransa} shows the output for assessing unlabeled samples $\mathcal{U}$.
-As expected, samples from $\zeta_O$ and $\zeta_A$ have a lower rank (and also lower error) than random.
-However, the rank of the random class seems fairly low, i.e. under the assumption that on average a random class should have the mean rank of all classes, that is 48.5 (we trained using 97 classes).
-The reason being that class $A$ is trained with $\mathcal{T}_A:=S_A \cup S_O$, covering different concepts and being larger than any set $\mathcal{T}_i$ for any other class $i$.
+\textbf{Results: NT or ET?} \emph{Identify $\zeta_R$ using misclassification analysis: } Table~\ref{tab:ransa} shows the output for assessing unlabeled samples $\mathcal{U}$.
+As expected, samples from $\zeta_O$ and $\zeta_A$ have a lower rank and lower error than random.
+However, the rank of the random class seems fairly low, i.e., under the assumption that on average a random class should have the mean rank of all classes, which is 48.5 (we trained using 97 classes).
+The reason is that class $A$ is trained with $\mathcal{T}_A:=S_A \cup S_O$, covering different concepts and being larger than any set $\mathcal{T}_i$ for any other class $i$.
 Thus, there are more concepts associated with class $A$.
 This makes it more likely that random samples $\zeta_R$ are classified as $A$.
-Furthermore, the standard deviations seem fairly large.
-This is not unexpected given the choice of training data.
-That is, sub-classes in some categories in the CIFAR-100 dataset exhibit only limited similarity, while other categories overlap, e.g.~`streetcar' and `pick-up truck' are in different categories, whereas `clock', `keyboard' and `lamp' are in the same category.
-Still, overall differences are significant (as confirmed by a t-test with p-value below $0.0001$).\\
+Standard deviations seem fairly large.
+This follows from the Cifar-100 dataset.
+Sub-classes in some categories exhibit limited similarity, while other categories overlap, e.g., `streetcar' and `pick-up truck' are in different categories, whereas `clock' and `keyboard' are in the same category.
+Still, overall differences are significant (a t-test gave p-value $<0.0001$).